Engee documentation

 Details

-The surface potential at strong inversion is assumed to depend linearly on temperature: , where is the value of Surface potential at strong inversion and is the value of Surface potential at strong inversion temperature coefficient.
+It is assumed that the surface potential under strong inversion linearly dependent on temperature: , where — this is the value of the Surface potential at strong inversion parameter, and — this is the value of the Surface potential at strong inversion temperature coefficient parameter.

 Dependencies